Search This Blog

 • Before we got to the island, I texted the contact person of the tour company.
 I asked them if we had to bring our own snorkeling gears or if there was a charge to use their snorkeling gears.
 He said, and I quote from his text reply, “wala pong charge yung gear.”
 However, when we got to the snorkeling site, there were not enough goggles for snorkeling, and some were broken.
 When I asked the guide, “Sir wala na pong goggles na may snorkeling tube?”
 He simply answered, “Prino-provide lang po namin iyan sa walang dala.
 Hindi sa lahat.”
 There were about 15 of us on the boat and only one opted not to go snorkeling.
 None of us brought any snorkeling gear.
 What if they had 20 people on the boat and they only had 10 working snorkeling goggles?
 Does that mean the other 10 would just sit on the boat and mope?
 It would have been better if they had informed us in advance that snorkeling gears were free but limited so we would have at least brought some.

 • Kayaking is part of the package but apparently, good customer service is not.
 When some of us wanted to go kayaking, I asked the tour guide, “Sir, gusto po nila mag-kayaking.”
 He just answered, “Sige kayaking kayo,” and then he left.
 He did not even point where we would get the kayaks.
 There were some kayaks on the beach but we had no idea if those belonged to our tour company because the kayaks had “Camp Calaguas” painted on the side.
 Plus, there were no paddles around.
 Eventually, some of us just assumed the kayaks were for everyone.
 One of my friends asked somebody from our tour company for a paddle, and my friend was given only half a paddle.
 Nevertheless, since my friends did not want to spoil their fun, they just took the half-paddle and went kayaking.
 Needless to say, they still had a blast.
-Luckily, I was not the one who asked for the paddle because I would have thrown a hissy fit a-la Duterte if I were handed half a paddle.
+Luckily, I was not the one who asked for the paddle because I would have thrown a hissy fit a la Duterte if I had been handed half a paddle.

 Regarding the van that we rented, the driver was all right but he overtook many vehicles on the way to Calaguas.
-This is bad considering we were travelling at night and in most cases, on roads that had no streetlights.
+This is bad considering we were traveling at night and in most cases, on roads that had no streetlights.
 In many instances, he was quite reckless.
 I also learned that he and the other drivers in our convoy had been driving non-stop.
-For example, prior to driving us to Camarines Norte, our driver had drove all the way from Quezon so he barely had time to rest for our 10-hour trip.
+For example, prior to driving us to Camarines Norte, our driver had driven all the way from Quezon so he barely had time to rest for our 10-hour trip.
 In addition, they also had another pick-up in another place, which explained why they were driving so fast.
 On our way to Manila, we also discovered that they had to pick up another batch of tourists going to Sagada.
 Yes, after a tiring 10-hour drive, they would immediately head to Sagada.
 There was no time for our driver to rest.
 In fact, at times, he was sleepy.
 I bet he was even underpaid.
-Certainly, the safety of their passengers and the welfare of the driver was not the priority of the owner of this transportation company.
+Certainly, the safety of their passengers and the welfare of the driver were not the priority of the owner of this transportation company.
 One of my friends who sat next to the driver also could not sleep because she had to talk with our driver so that he would not fall asleep.
 Luckily, they bonded well.

-We also paid for 11 passengers so we were expecting a van that can accommodate 11 people.
+We also paid for 11 passengers so we were expecting a van that could accommodate 11 people.
 One of us cancelled but I did not inform the van owner because we paid for 11 people anyway.
 To my surprise, the van could only accommodate 10 people.
 When I complained, the van owner simply said that our van was a deluxe VIP Toyota Grandia.
 The van was all right.
 My point was that the van was not big enough for 11 people.
 In a way, they cheated us.
 Unfortunately, there was no time to rectify the situation so I had to give way and sit on the fold-able seat for 10 hours.
 And yes, as agreed, I still paid for 11 people.
 I kept my word.
 They did not.

 Bottom line, be more careful in choosing a tour company.
 You should also visit Calaguas before it becomes overly commercialized like Boracay.
 I hope that Calaguas stay pristine or the country will soon lose another piece of paradise.
 I hope the local government will make policies on a long-term basis and not be lured by quick profit.
-Most importantly, I hope the local will benefit more than big businesses and seedy public officials.
+Most importantly, I hope the locals will benefit more than big businesses and seedy public officials.
 On our part, all of us visitors should take care of these group of islands and not cause any further damage.
 In instances where we see environmental and social abuses, we should protest in our own way.

 No comments: